AdobeDocs/experience-manager-learn.en/help/cloud-service/introduction/what-is-aem-as-a-cloud-service.md

 {{edge-delivery-services}}

-Explore what AEM as a Cloud Service is, and how it differs from other version of Adobe Experience Manager.
+Explore what AEM as a Cloud Service and Edge Delivery Services are, and the value they deliver.

 >[!VIDEO](https://video.tv.adobe.com/v/330546?quality=12&learn=on)